AMD Instinct MI300X workload optimization

 Update the freesize file when your tuned YAML contains confidential sizes, or others.
 Note that freesize YAML files do not require any problem size.

-Tensile optimization and performance tuning#
+Tensile optimization and performance tuning tips#

 MI16x16 versus MI32x32